heartshare/LXD-Backup-Script/README.md

 - Possibly Gotify Support also
 - Automatic LXD Restore Script
 - Script Optimization (As I learn more about bash scripting)
+- Plus whatever you tell me that makes sense.

 ### Disclaimer